michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 ### Definition
 - adj: intended or having the power to induce action or belief
 ### Family
+- persuasive: persuasively, persuasiveness, persuasivest, unpersuasive+
+- persuadable: unpersuadable
-persuasive: persuasively, persuasiveness, persuasivest, unpersuasive+;persuadable: unpersuadable;persuade: persuadable, persuaded, persuader, persuades, persuading, persuasible, persuasion, persuasive;persuaded: unpersuaded;persuader: persuaders;persuasion: persuasions;unpersuasive: unpersuasively, unpersuasiveness
+- persuade: persuadable, persuaded, persuader, persuades, persuading, persuasible, persuasion, persuasive
+- persuaded: unpersuaded
+- persuader: persuaders
+- persuasion: persuasions
+- unpersuasive: unpersuasively, unpersuasiveness
 ### Examples
 - The most persuasive religious leaders will be those who, like Russell Moore, remain distinguishable from everyone else.
 - The CDC’s Brewer, however, said that Connor’s research — and other recent work highlighting the health risks of drinking — is persuasive.